Turnovers doom Sewanee, Tigers fall to W&L 28-6

 With the loss, the Tigers dropped to 1-1 while the Generals improved to 1-1.
 Additionally, W&L has won the last eight games against the Tigers.

 Under heavy rain and fog, the Tigers fumbled on its first play from scrimmage.
-Unfotunatley, that turnover would be a sign of things to come.
+Unfortunatley, that turnover would be a sign of things to come.
 W&L took advantage of the Tiger's early mistake as Luke Heinsohn scored six plays later from five yards out.

 Sewanee would respond later in the half, as Curtis Johnson scored on a quarterback draw with 8:27 left in the second quarter.
 However, another Tiger mistake ensued after Sewanee missed its extra point.

-The score remained at 7-6 until Heinsohn capped off a seven play 73-yard drive right before halftime.
+The score remained at 7-6 until Heinsohn capped off a seven-play, 73-yard drive right before halftime.

 After a quick third quarter, W&L opened its first possession of the fourth quarter with six straight runs.
 Just when it looked like the Generals would keep the ball on the ground, quarterback Nick Lombardo found tight end Alex Evans for a 32-yard gain.
 Three plays later, the W&L duo would connect again on a three-yard touchdown pass.